Defenceman: Parallel Ice (Non-Canonical Saga) - Cover

 “Yeah,” I say quietly.
 “I will.”

 The laughter lingers even after the lights dim.
-Outside, campus glows in soft gold, and somewhere out there, half the team is still posing for pictures—crowns catching the streetlight.
+Outside, campus glows in soft gold, and somewhere out there, the players who stuck around for summer are still posing for pictures—crowns catching the streetlight.

 NCAA Hearing — Call to Order

-The hearing room is smaller than Rourke expected—twelve chairs, one microphone per seat, and the NCAA seal etched into the glass behind the dais.
+The hearing room is smaller than I expected—twelve chairs, one microphone per seat, and the NCAA seal etched into the glass behind the dais.
 No audience, no press, just a clock that refuses to stop ticking.
-He has argued before state judges, corporate boards, even a Senate subcommittee or two, but this feels stranger.
+I’ve sat through media scrums, Olympic pressers, and boardroom negotiations that felt less strange than this.
 Too quiet, too polite.

-At the defense table: Thomas Rourke, Bill Dixon, and Michael Stewart, who sits silent but alert, hands folded neatly on the tabletop.
+At the defense table: Thomas Rourke, Bill Dixon, and me.
+I keep my hands folded neatly on the tabletop, silent but alert.

 Dr. Marston straightens her papers.
 “This committee will come to order.”
 Her voice is clipped, the cadence of someone who enjoys hearing her own efficiency.
 The staff around her nod automatically, pens poised, none quite meeting her eyes.
-Rourke clocks the hesitation—half a second, just long enough to smell doubt.
+I clock the hesitation—half a second, just long enough to smell doubt.

 Marston glances up, perhaps expecting deference.
 “We’ll begin with introductions for the record.”